luyadev/luya/docs/guide/ngrest-plugins.md

 # NgRest Config Plugins

 An NgRest Plugin is like the type of an input.
 You can create selects, date pickers, file or image uploads, etc. Each NgRest Config Plugin can have its configuration options.
-In order to understand how to use the plugins read the [[ngrest-model.md]] Guide-Section.
+You should read the [[ngrest-model.md]] Guide-Section to understand how to use the plugins.

 ### Available Plugins

-A few plugins have options to configure, make sure you check the class reference of the plugin to find all details.
+A few plugins can be configured, make sure to check out the class reference of the plugin to find all details.

 |Name            |Class|Return        |Description
 |--------------    |-----|---        |-------------